Have a fun winter-break in Stockholm

 Publish date: 26 February 2021

 The last week of February/first week in March gives the children of Stockholm a break from school with a half-term holiday (known as "Sportlov", literally Sports Holiday).
 The idea is to gives kids a chance to get some days off and spend some time on the slopes or ice-covered lakes of Sweden, while there's still snow left.

-- Winter kayaking: It's been said that Stockholm is best experienced from the water, and that still holds true during the winter months.
-Green Trails and Stockholm Adventures are among the tour operators offering adventurous kayaking tours in the chilly waters of Stockholm.
+- Winter kayaking: It's been said that Stockholm is best experienced from the water, and that still holds during the winter months.
+Several tour operators like Green Trails and Stockholm Adventure offer organize adventurous kayaking tours in the chilly waters of Stockholm.

 Please stay home if you feel unwell, remember to keep a distance from others, and make sure to stay flexible and ready to change your plans if it gets crowded.
 Thank you for being responsible!